How much does timber flooring cost in NZ? Complete 2026 price guide

 Timber Flooring Installation Costs NZ

-Installation is a significant part of your total project cost — and the method matters.
-All prices below are +GST and are based on Auckland market rates for professional installation including consumables.
-Subfloor preparation, if required, is additional.
+Installation is a big part of the total, and the method matters.
+The rates below are indicative Auckland market rates for professional installation, +GST, including consumables.
+They are a planning guide, not a quote.
+Subfloor prep, if needed, is extra.

 | Method | Typical cost (+GST/m²) | Notes |